Roconda/tor-proxy-iprotate/README.md

 # tor-proxy-iprotate
-Docker image containing tor with auto ip rotate and possibility to select your exit region
+Docker image containing tor with fast ip rotate and possibility to select your exit region.

+## Features

+* 30 second ip rotate